 In part one of this series, we began to scratch the surface on the ideal living conditions for termites.
-We found that they’re easily parched and need to be near a water source for survival which makes wood a perfect home — it offers nourishment and is close to the soil for termites to retreat into for an occasional drink.
-Combine it with tropical and subtropical climates, and they’re ready to set up shop in the prime real estate location of Scottsdale.
+We noted that they’re easily parched and need to be near a water source for survival which makes wood a perfect home — it offers nourishment and is close to the soil for termites to retreat to for an occasional drink.
+Combine that with tropical and subtropical climates, and they’re ready to set up shop in the prime real estate location of Arizona.

-At Arizona Termite Specialists, we are a family-owned small business that assists in termite inspection and termite control in the Scottsdale area.
-Scottsdale is a unique area that boasts beautiful weather that both humans and insects thrive in!
+At Arizona Termite Specialists, we are a family-owned small business that provides termite inspection and termite control in the Scottsdale area.
+This area is a unique area that boasts beautiful weather that both humans and insects thrive in!
 Follow along in today’s post, in the conclusion of the ideal living conditions for termites.

 To make a nice, humble home, termites need moisture!
 Because they’re susceptible to dehydration, they like to stay close to a water source — whether that is rich, moist soil, water pipes, or pants and trees, if they find one they’ll stay.
 To keep termites from your home consider the following:

 Inspect your outdoor environment – Check all water sources, such as spigots and sprinklers, for any leaks or water damage — once the termites find the water source, and a bonus of water damage to the wood siding, this is a clear invitation that you indeed are in search of roommates!
 Faulty gutters are also notorious for attracting termites as they can fill with debris and not properly deposit water, creating puddles of water close to your home’s foundation.

 Inspect the indoors, too – Inspect your home’s water pipes, HVAC system, and appliances and ensure they’re free of drips and water damage.
 Termites love to breed in water, so any standing water is setting the mood for a termite romance!

 Home Is Where the Plant Life Is!